Relationships and Emotions

-We did this exercise at the drop-in last night.
+We did this exercise at the class last night.
 Many thanks to Guy Fletcher for originally teaching it to me, I think he modified it after learning it at The Magnet Theatre in New York, and we modified it further last night, and so the impro feedback loop continues.

 It takes a while to get but eventually leads to scenes that are born out of relationships and driven by emotion.

 Actor B: “I am [THAT EMOTION] and expand the concept of that emotion.”